groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-txt.md

 productName: GroupDocs.Editor for .NET
 hideChildren: False
 toc: True
+structuredData:
+    showOrganization: True
+    application:
+        name: How to edit text file in the GroupDocs.Editor
+        description: How to edit plain text TXT file using the GroupDocs.Editor in C# language
+        productCode: editor
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to edit content of the plain text (TXT) file in the GroupDocs.Editor in C#
+        description: Learn how to edit content of the plain text (TXT) file using the GroupDocs.Editor in C# step by step
+        steps:
+        - name: Load desired text file to the Editor class
+          text: Create an instance of the Editor class using the most suitable constructor overload, by passing the desired  text file into it.
+LoadOptions are not needed.
+		- name: Prepare a TextEditOptions class
+          text: Create an instance of the TextEditOptions class and adjust its properties to meet your needs if necessary.
+You can specify an encoding of the text document, direction of the text flow, pagination mode, and other options.
+		- name: Call Editor.Edit and send the obtained EditableDocument to the WYSIWYG-editor
+          text: Invoke a Editor.Edit method with specifying a previously prepared TextEditOptions and obtain an instance of the EditableDocument class, which is ready for editing.
+Then generate HTML-markup and extract resources from this instance using corresponding instance methods, and pass all these data to the HTML-based WYSIWYG-editor.
+		- name: Edit the document in WYSIWYG-editor and send the edited content back to the server-side
+          text: Make all necessary edits in the content of the text file in the HTML-based WYSIWYG-editor, which is running on a client-side (in a web-browser) and then submit the edited content and resources back to the server-side, where the GroupDocs.Editor is running.
+		- name: Create an instance of EditableDocument
+          text: Create an instance of the EditableDocument by passing the edited text content into the most suitable static methods of the class
+		- name: Prepare a TextSaveOptions class
+          text: Create an instance of the TextSaveOptions class and adjust its properties to meet your needs if necessary.
+You can specify an encoding of the text document, and other options.
+		- name: Save edited text file with Editor.Save method
+          text: Pass an instance of EditableDocument with content of the edited text file, instance of the TextSaveOptions, and a destination byte stream or file path to the Editor.Save method for saving the text file.
 ---
 > This demonstration shows how to load, open for editing and save text documents, explains edit and save options and their destination.